tarantool/doc/doc/contributing/docs/sphinx-warnings.rst

         // some code here

-Sometimes, however, there's no appropriate lexer, or the code snippet can't be lexed properly.
-In such case, use ``code-block:: text``.
+However, sometimes there's no appropriate lexer or the code snippet can't be lexed properly.
+In that case, use ``code-block:: text``.

 Duplicate explicit target name: "..."
 -------------------------------------